myipsprd/Rebuilding-Stronger-IA-Deliverables/website-plan.md

 *   **Blog Posting**: Enable users to create and publish blog stories on their individual websites, featuring text, images, videos, and other media.
 Users should manage their blog posts without requiring admin privileges.
 *   **Virtual File Organization**: An easy-to-use virtual file organization system that helps users navigate and find documents with support for nested folders, tags, and search functionalities.
 These folders should be user-specific, allowing everyone to set custom preferences.
 *   **Complex Tables**: Website infrastructure should support complex tables with features like sorting, filtering, and pagination.
-*   **Third-party Data Sources**: The system must consume third-party data sources, such as APIs, to display data dynamically on the website.
 *   **Code Development**: Allow for one-off code development to support custom functionality and integrations.
 *   **Program-based Design Approach**: Websites should adopt a program-based approach, modeling the upcoming Rebuilding Stronger initiative, instead of individual school websites, ensuring information consistency.
 Schools without a program will maintain their unique site.
 *   **Content Approval Mechanism**: Implement a content approval mechanism to ensure all content is vetted and approved before non-administrator users publish it on the website.